ttwag/P8_Circuit_Analysis_Lab/Lab1.md

 We hand-calculated the gains of the op-amp with different potentiometer values from Vo/Vs, where Vs is the 200mV input.
 In the lab, we simulated and constructed the circuit, collected the Vo, and calculated the gain.
 Finally, we compared the hand-calculated result, simulation result and measurement result.

-Note that the op-amp needs Vcc+ and Vcc- as the power supply.